-Canon 7D versus Fujifilm X-T20
+Canon 7D vs Fujifilm X-T20

-The Canon EOS 7D and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in September 2009 and January 2017.
+The Canon EOS 7D and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in September 2009 and January 2017.
 The 7D is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.

 Body comparison: Canon 7D vs Fujifilm X-T20

 The side-by-side display below illustrates the physical size and weight of the Canon 7D and the Fujifilm X-T20.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The X-T20 can be obtained in two different colors (black, silver), while the 7D is only available in black.